Skip to Main Content

 Image of a podiumAlthough some impact evaluations, like REF (Research Excellence Framework), were never designed for ranking, we cannot seem to resist the urge to compare ourselves with others.

 Limitations: Most rankings combine multiple performance indicators into an overall score.
-This approach assumes that all indicators are independent, which is doubtful as many indicators, such as citations and research reputation correlate.
+This approach assumes that all indicators are independent, which is doubtful.
+Many indicators, such as citations and research reputation correlate.
 Combining correlating factors leads to multicolinearity issues, rendering exact ranks arbitrary.
 Furthermore, subject rankings target students that know what to study but don't know where.
 However, subject rankings do not reflect the actual output from the department, but rely on journal classifications to identify outputs from the respective field.
 This leads to false representation and inaccurate ranking, particularly for cross-disciplinary subjects.

 Comparing across disciplines